scipy-conference/scipy_proceedings/papers/leonardo_uieda/leonardo_uieda.rst

 ------------

 Geophysics studies the physical processes of the Earth.
-The subarea commonly referred to as Solid Earth geophyscis uses observations of physical phenomena to infer the inner structure of the planet.
+The subarea commonly referred to as Solid Earth geophysics uses observations of physical phenomena to infer the inner structure of the planet.
 This task requires the numerical modeling of physical processes.
 These numerical models
-can then be used in inverse problems to infer Earth structure from observations.
+can then be used in inverse problems to infer inner Earth structure from observations.
 Different geophysical methods
 use different kinds of observations.